-With the growing trends on zero commitment options for gyms and fitness class passes, we are driving a mindset away from results.
+With the growing trends of zero commitment options for gyms and fitness class passes, we are driving a mindset away from results.

-The initial concept was based on the opportunity to try our different fitness options in your area so you could then choose the best program, facility, option for your goals.
-However as with most fresh and young industries, as the demand and increased awareness leads to more entry level consumers, they get used the variety, fun and complete flexibility of these type of programs.
+The initial concept was based on the opportunity to try our different fitness options in your area so you could then choose the best program, facility, and option for your goals.
+However as with most fresh and young industries, as the demand and increased awareness leads to more entry-level consumers, they get used to the variety, fun, and complete flexibility of these types of programs.

 First point.
 Let’s not skip the most important element of our industry.
 Movement.
-For most coaches and trainers our goal is to encourage more people to be more active, to move more and live healthier lives.
+For most coaches and trainers our goal is to encourage more people to be more active, move more, and live healthier lives.
 It’s all good.
 I believe anything that encourages people to be more active is a great thing.
 Variety is also good.
-Its keep fitness fun varied, and also the member to try out lots of different activities that they may otherwise not have a chance to experience.
+It keeps fitness fun and varied, and also the member to try out lots of different activities that they may otherwise not have a chance to experience.

-For terms of simple understanding, these are just workouts.
-Workouts are random, perhaps structured for that specific workout itself, but no progression, continuity of forth sight towards an ultimate outcome, goal or result.
+In terms of simple understanding, these are just workouts.
+Workouts are random, perhaps structured for that specific workout itself, but no progression, or continuity of fourth sight towards an ultimate outcome, goal, or result.
 It’s just random.

 Now we have a training plan.
 A specific system to follow to achieve a specific result.
 If you have specific goals you want to achieve, and struggling to see any improvement, getting frustrated with the lack of results even though you are working out every day, consider this a first step to get you moving on the better path for your result.

-If you are butterfly floating from one class to the next, and not getting the physical result or changes you desire, consider using that flexibility you have with your current class pass to identify the team, the coaches and facility that can focus in on what YOU NEED to change your body and get the results you are working for.
+If you are butterfly floating from one class to the next, and not getting the physical result or changes you desire, consider using that flexibility you have with your current class pass to identify the team, the coaches, and the facility that can focus on what YOU NEED to change your body and get the results you are working for.

 Daniel Remon is the CEO of Fitcorp.
-Daniel was the first in Thailand to develop personalised result based training since 2002, and founder of the Aspire Club and CrossFit Bangkok at Asoke.
+Daniel was the first in Thailand to develop personalized result-based training since 2002 and founder of the Aspire Club and CrossFit Bangkok at Asoke.
 The leading gym for weight loss, and getting lean.
-Aspire runs fitness and weight loss challenges, educational seminars, nutrition and physiotherapy programs that achieve incredible results and change lives.
+Aspire runs fitness and weight loss challenges, educational seminars, and nutrition, and physiotherapy programs that achieve incredible results and change lives.